codio/site/source/docs/boxes/installsw/box-parts.html.md

 As covered in the next section, [Coding your own Packages](/docs/boxes/installsw/parts-coding) you can also create your own Box Parts packages.

 ##Install Software tab
-The easiest way to install software packages onto a Codio Box is from the 'Tools->Install software' menu item.
+The easiest way to install software packages onto a Codio Box is from the `Tools->Install software` menu item.
 This allows you to perform the following actions

 - search for Packages
 - install packages onto your Box